 \subsubsection{XResNet}

 Table \ref{tab:xresnet-aucs} presents the performance evaluation for different XResNet50 configurations.
 Notably, the experimental findings underscore the superiority of focal loss over cross-entropy loss as the preferred choice for this task with a severely imbalanced label distribution.
 Furthermore, irrespective of the loss function employed, it is evident that the model attains significantly enhanced performance levels when trained on the unbalanced training dataset.
-The most noteworthy configuration emerges as focal loss applied to the unbalanced training dataset, achieving a commendable macro AUC score of 0.74.
-It is worth stressing that in contrast to the training process, which involved the XResNet50 operating at the crop level, we evaluate sample-level predictions obtained from averaging over all crop-level predictions of a specific sample.
+The most noteworthy configuration emerges with focal loss applied to the unbalanced training dataset, achieving a commendable macro AUC score of 0.74.
+It is worth stressing that the training and validation happened on crop level but the testing on subject level.
+By averaging the prediction of all crops belonging to a patient, a subject-level prediction was formed.